Dishwasher detergent comes in a variety of varieties. You have the option of needing liquid, powder, gel, making your own, or pods!

-If you’re interested in dishwashing pods, we’ll go over all you need to know about them.
+If you’re interested in dishwashing pods, I’ll go over all you need to know about them.
 This covers information on how to use dishwashing pods, how they operate, and a variety of other commonly asked topics.

 This post may contain affiliate links.
 Full disclosure here.